 This free-tour company, like New Europe, offers a couple of great general tours to help you get familiar with the City of Light, led by a local expert who can answer your questions.
 They also offer a few specialized tours so you can really focus on different neighborhoods.
 For example, the Montmartre tour does a great job of showing you just what life is like in this famous bohemian neighborhood, while the Latin Quarter tour highlights some of the most famous landmarks in town.

 Tours are free and last 1.5-2 hours.
 Just be sure to tip!
 Longer private tours are available upon request for an additional fee.

 Discover Walks offers free walking tours, as well as paid tours if you’re looking for something more focused and in-depth.
 With almost 60 tours on offer in Paris, chances are you’ll be able to find something to pique your interest.
 They have a great free tour of the Latin Quarter.
 For something more unique, try the photography workshop.

 Free tours last around 90 minutes.
-For the paid tour options, prices start at just 10 EUR per person.
+For the paid tour options, prices start at just 10 EUR.

 Localers are a great choice if you’re looking for a unique tour option and want something more nuanced than just a free walking tour.
 They tend to specialize in more niche tours like literary, art, or historical tours.
 I enjoyed their tours a lot.
 I hadn’t heard of them before I moved here and was bummed their tours had flown under my radar for so long.

 The World War II tour is particularly insightful and does a great job of illuminating the war’s true cost to Paris.
 I also really liked the Scandalous Paris tour, which highlights Paris’ brothels and the town’s more colorful past.
 There’s also an insightful literary tour too that takes you through the literary history of the city’s left bank.
 This is a solid mid-range tour company for travelers looking for value.

 Most tours last 2-5 hours.
-Tickets start at 49 EUR per person.
+Tickets start at 49 EUR.